"Responsibility, empathy and sustainability are the foundation of the well-being of the municipality."

 In order for Kauniainen to become carbon neutral by 2035, climate and the environment must be given priority both in our thinking and in all our political and practical decisions (eg in climate-friendly urban planning and construction, transport, recycling, biodiversity and procurement).
 I want to take my own responsibility in the Resource-wise Roadmap towards a climate-neutral Kauniainen 2035.
 In addition to wise decisions, we must understand that global and ecological responsibility and ecosocial civilisation are the foundation of our future.
 Climate-wise choices in Kauniainen also include preserving our cultural and historical heritage and green spaces.

 All residents should be able to feel involved and equal, regardless of skin color and cultural background.
 Successful integration depends a lot on how successful we are in the two-way integration.
 Good integration means opening up our social networks and treating immigrants equally in both basic services and in our everyday encounters.
-Racism is a serious problem in Finland, and we must all better recognize the various forms of racism and combat all forms of discrimination.
+We must better recognize the various forms of racism and combat all forms of discrimination.
+Good ethnic relations are however also a question about our ability for dialogue in difficult matters (I e.g have competence in restorative dialogue and mediation).
 We must also work to ensure that both the city and its inhabitants can better support the integration of immigrants into working life.